Improving Dialogue Agents by Decomposing One Global Explicit Annotation with Local Implicit Multimodal Feedback: Introduction

 \section{Introduction}

 Developing social dialogue agents that can interact and collaborate with humans over a long horizon remains a longstanding goal of artificial intelligence.
-Large language models (LLM) pretrained at scale on the next-word prediction objective and then subsequently aligned to human preference via RLHF represent a significant step in this direction \cite{ouyang2022training}, even leading to successful commercial applications.
+Large language models (LLM) pretrained at scale on the next-word prediction objective and then subsequently aligned to human preference via RLHF (Reinforcement with Human Feedback) represent a significant step in this direction \cite{ouyang2022training}, even leading to successful commercial applications.

 However, existing methods for alignment usually assume that preference labels are annotated at the \emph{turn}-level (i.e., after each utterance).
 This makes it difficult to extend this framework to cases where human preference labels are only available at the \emph{session}-level, i.e., after an entire dialogue session (which could span 30 minutes or more).
 Insofar as we are interested in developing dialogue agents that can continually learn from session-level dialogue data ``in the wild'' (e.g., through in-person conversations), there is a need to develop techniques that can (1) align agents based on \emph{global} rewards at the session level and (2) take into account extralinguistic \emph{multimodal} signals that are pervasive in naturally-occurring conversations.